dclong/blog/misc/content/2019/05/spark-issue-too-large-table-for-auto-BroadcastHashJoin.markdown

 (in my case: 75MB)
 and broadcast it to each executor.
 If the N is like 300,
-the total memory required for driver is at least: 75MB * 300 = 22.5GB,
+the total memory required for driver is at least: $75MB * 300 = 22.5GB$,
 larger than the executor memory.
 It will cause driver no-response (OOM).

 ## Solution

-Do not use BroadcastHashJoin
+1. Do not use `BroadcastHashJoin`.

-1. For SparkSQL (HiveContext): setting spark.sql.autoBroadcastJoinThreshold=10MB (or less)
+    - For SparkSQL (SQLContext): do not call the function `broadcast(obj)`.

-2. For SparkSQL (SQLContext): do not call functions.broadcast()
+    - For SparkSQL (HiveContext): set `spark.sql.autoBroadcastJoinThreshold=10MB` (or less)

-3. For RDD: do not use broadcast variable
+    - For RDD: do not use broadcast variable

-4. If one of the tables for joining contains too large number of partitions (which results in too many jobs), repartition it to reduce the number of partitions before joining.
+2. If one of the tables for joining contains too large number of partitions (which results in too many jobs), repartition it to reduce the number of partitions before joining.